-In contrast with certain of our competitors involved in the insurance M&A sector, we DO NOT CHARGE vendors for our services.
+In contrast with certain of our competitor business brokers operating in the insurance M&A sector, we DO NOT CHARGE vendors for our services.

 With high level business information, we are able to put our clients in touch with a range of acquirers to determine the value of insurance businesses.

 Valuations will vary from business to business and from acquirer to acquirer.
 There is no “one size fits all”.
 A number of factors will be taken into account, including:

 - Profitability and, in particular, profitability post acquisition, after the removal of certain existing costs, for example Directors’/shareholders remunerations.